adonisjs/v6-docs/content/docs/experimental/inertia.md

 #### Update the config file

-Head over to the `config/inertia.ts` file and update the `ssr` prop to enable it and also point to your server entrypoint in case you are using a different path.
+Head over to the `config/inertia.ts` file and update the `ssr` prop to enable it.
+Also, point to your server entrypoint if you use a different path.

 ```ts
 import { defineConfig } from '@adonisjs/inertia'